-So pack your clothes and larger items in a daypack and keep smaller items like keys and sunglasses in a Wristlet or Sac and Cubes are a great thing to pack, too!
+Pack everything you need to be comfortable for a day away from your campsite in a daypack—think hat, water bottle, light-weight coverup—and keep smaller items like keys and sunglasses in a Waistpack, Neck Pouch, or WristletPacking Sacs and Packing Cubes are a great thing to pack, too!
 They make smaller items easier to find and keep everything nice and compact in your festival day bag.

 With public restrooms being your only option for showering and going to the bathroom—and hundreds of others sharing them—cleansing wipes are a must.
 Not only will they help you wipe down and wash up in a pinch, but they can also double as an easy way to wipe off used utensils and even shoes.